Omar-Abdelrady1711/SWE_Project2/docs/2025-11-01-automated-fixes.md

 - Ran the project's pytest suite inside the virtualenv that I configured for the workspace; all tests passed (35 passed).
 - I intentionally performed small, focused edits and ran tests after the main fixes (imports, MetricResult, register idempotency and package shim).

----

-If you'd like, I can now produce a single combined patch/PR with all changes and a short README on how to run the CLI and tests.
-Otherwise tell me which follow-up you prefer and I'll continue.